Getting ready photos for your wedding day

 When photographing, I’ll be photographing you, your wedding party (bridesmaids, bridesmen, groomsmen & groomswomen), your family and your closest friends.

-When I am photographing women, I will typically spend 2 hours photographing, I suggest that your makeup and hair be ready and prepared before I arrive.
+When I am photographing women, I will spend 2 hours photographing.
+I suggest that your makeup and hair be ready and prepared before I arrive.
 While you are preparing, I will be sure to be a gentleman and turn around when you are getting dressed.
-Unless you have requests for boudoir photography, if you request these types of photos, please let me know beforehand.
+Unless you have requests for boudoir photography.
+If you request these types of photos, please let me know beforehand.

-As soon as you are prepared, I will photograph the intricate details of you getting into your wedding gown and your shoes with the help of your wedding party.
-I will capture moments of you putting on your jewelry, with the help of your family and friends.
-I will also photograph details of the gown, because your gown designers do deserve a bit of credit as they were able to create the beautiful patterns you are going to be wearing.
+As soon as you are prepared.
+With the help of your wedding party, I will photograph the intricate details of you getting into your wedding gown and slipping into your shoes.
+I will capture moments of your friends helping you put on your finishing touches with your jewellery and other accessories.
+I will also photograph details of the gown, because your gown designers do deserve a bit of credit (giving credit to your gown designers always goes a long way!).

-For men, I typically take photographs for 1 hour and 30 mins.
+For men, I'll photograph for 1 hour and 30 mins.
 When I arrive, I won’t expect any hair and makeup done, unless of course you prefer it.
-I’ll be photographing you enjoying and interacting with your wedding party putting on your stylish suit, shoes, cufflinks, your tie and while that is happening freezing those moments when you and the boys are cracking jokes and just being.
+I’ll be photographing you enjoying and interacting with your wedding party putting on your stylish suit, shoes, cufflinks, your tie.
+While that is happening, I will be capturing those moments when you and the boys are cracking jokes and having fun.

 This will all happen naturally, like a photojournalist.
 I won’t interfere with all of the magic that is happening in front of me.
-Sometimes there will be moments that are hard to describe, like that smile, that laugh, that joy in their eyes, that moment one of your parents is choking on their tears.
+Sometimes there will be moments where I will capture real emotions, like that smile, that laugh, that joy in their eyes.
+Even that moment one of your parents is choking on their tears.

-There will be times where I will direct you to have some nice traditional portraits taken with yourself.
+I will direct and guide you to have some nice traditional portraits taken with yourself.
+These are great as gifts for family photos.
 There will also be photographs with your wedding party as a group, with each individual member, as well as your family.
 And when there is extra time, we will have more fun and capture some photos that show you off in your wedding attire, and the amazing venues you decided to choose to celebrate your special day.

 A first look with your partner.